mafdezmoreno/ATtiny2313_Clock_MikroC/readme.md

 ### Tools needed

 1. Programmer.
-I've used a (Pololu USB AVR Programmer v2)[https://www.pololu.com/product/3170], but you can use another one compatible with the mcu (PICkit 2-3, AVRISP XPII... )
+I've used a (Pololu USB AVR Programmer v2)[https://www.pololu.com/product/3170], but you can use another one compatible with the mcu (PICkit, AVRISP XPII... )
 2. Compiler.
 Mikro C AVR Compiler.
 There are a free versión limited by de memory size of the program to burn into de mcu.
 3. Software to load hex file into mcu, using a programmer.
 I've used (AVRDudess)[https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/]